-Carat Weight of Cubic Zirconia:
+Quality of Cubic Zirconia:

 The earliest diamonds were found in India in 4th century BC, although the youngest of these deposits were formed 900 million years ago.
 A majority of these early stones were transported along the network of trade routes that connected India and China, commonly known as the Silk Road.
 At the time of their discovery, diamonds were valued because of their strength and brilliance, and for their ability to refract light and engrave metal.
 Diamonds were worn as adornments, used as cutting tools, served as a talisman to ward off evil, and were believed to provide protection in battle.
 In the Dark Ages, diamonds were also used as a medical aid and were thought to cure illness and heal wounds when ingested.

 Until the 18th century, India was thought to be the only source of diamonds.
 When the Indian diamond mines were depleted, the quest for alternate sources began.
 Although a small deposit was found in Brazil in 1725, the supply was not enough to meet world demands. ( Source: brilliance.com)